Snack, a ‘Tinder meets TikTok’ dating app, opens to Gen Z investors – TechCrunch

 “Video-first dating allows a unique sense of expression that you can’t portray with a few well-crafted words and filtered pictures,” said Huebekcer, of his interest in Snack.
 “For a mobile-first generation, this new form of authenticity will grow to be necessary.
 Snack allows users to express their real selves just like they do on TikTok, Snapchat, and other platforms we love,” he added.

-Technology investor and founder at The Innovation Armory, Samuel Natbony, is also joining the SAFE, alongside Monique Woodard (Cake Ventures), Backbone Angels, Shakti Ventures, Christian Winklund (previously CEO of dating app Skout which sold to Meet Group), Andrew Wilkinson and others.
+Technology investor and founder at The Innovation Armory, Samuel Natbony, is also joining the SAFE, alongside Monique Woodard (Cake Ventures), Backbone Angels, SHAKTI, Christian Winklund (previously CEO of dating app Skout which sold to Meet Group), Andrew Wilkinson and others.

 “I want Gen Z to have a seat at the table and help shape what Snack becomes,” says Kaplan.
 “I want them to have that voice and participate, and be a champion for Snack,” she adds.